ckwang1989/Shield/README.md

-It's a trading strategy producing project that do parsing and back-testing automatically.
+It's a open source project that do parsing and back-testing automatically.